Heroes Over Europe: Plot

 Captain Tom Forester is an American man from Cleveland, Ohio, who wants to become a pilot as his father (who fought in WWI against the Germans in the Lafayette Escadrille) as WWII begins.
 He manages to be accepted in the No 79th squadron RAF which is sent to Western Alps, France.
 Forester meets Captain Clifford Stone, his squadron leader and they soon become friends.
-During the training and their scout with their Hawker Hurricanes they find a formation of six Ju-88 German bombers, which are all downed by Forester before the arrival of three Me-109 German fighters, but they are all hit by Tom which go through the scout and finds two more Messerschmitt fighters: one is downed by Stone with an "Ace Kill" and Forester manages to do the same.
-Later, they keep on they scout mission and find three German convoys of trucks and armoured vehicles, which are all destroyed by Forester before the arrival of four Me-109 fighters (one of whom is a squad leader) which are too shot down by Forester using Ace Kills all times.
+During the training and their scout with their Hawker Hurricanes they find a formation of six Ju 88 German bombers, which are all downed by Forester before the arrival of three Me 109 German fighters, but they are all hit by Tom which go through the scout and finds two more Messerschmitt fighters: one is downed by Stone with an "Ace Kill" and Forester manages to do the same.
+Later, they keep on they scout mission and find three German convoys of trucks and armoured vehicles, which are all destroyed by Forester before the arrival of four Me109 fighters (one of whom is a squad leader) which are too shot down by Forester using Ace Kills all times.
 After the destruction of the last enemy aircraft the two pilots both come back to the air base.
 After the conquest of France, the No 79th Squadron is sent back to England, operating from Biggin Hill air base, south of London.
 One month later Stone and Forester are sent in a CAP mission along the south coast.
 After a new of a spotting of a German plane, the two pilots reach a convoy.
-As they turn to get back to the coast, they are attacked by a Me-109 fighter and five Me-110 light bombers which try to sink the three merchant ships of the convoy.
-All the Germans are downed, but soon afterwards a flight of German Ju-87 "Stuka" dive-bombers attack the Allied oil and fuel tanks in the Dover's port.
+As they turn to get back to the coast, they are attacked by a Me 109 fighter and five Me 110 light bombers which try to sink the three merchant ships of the convoy.
+All the Germans are downed, but soon afterwards a flight of German Ju 87 "Stuka" dive-bombers attack the Allied oil and fuel tanks in the Dover's port.
 Another three flights of five Stukas each are destroyed by Forester who soon destroys several naval mines to make three merchant ships reach the port undamaged.
-The RDF stations later detect two formations of German Ju-88 and Do-17 bombers which are destroyed by Forester.
+The RDF stations later detect two formations of German Ju 88 and Do 17 bombers which are destroyed by Forester.
 After destroying the bombers, Forester intercepted the last enemy fighters helping Stone to destroy them all.
 The mission ends with both pilots coming back to base.